 First, it is a permanent, lifelong policy.
 Hence, the name, whole life insurance.

 You will not outlive the benefits wrapped into it.
-The premiums are level for life and the benefit amount will never go down unless you take a policy loan and choose to not pay it back.
+The premiums are level for life and the benefit amount will never go down unless you take a policy loan and choose not to pay it back.

 Whole life insurance has the added benefit of cash accumulation unlike term or guaranteed universal life.
 However, it comes at a cost.